-This is the earliest Infra v.3 that I have seen so far (lens# 13054).
-It is nearly identical to the Pronto model above, but the wind knob is similar to the Infra v.1, not the Infra v.2 (!) and the extinction meter goes up to seven, not eight like the later v.3 Infras and is also in the opposite order.
+This is one of the earliest Infra v.3.
+It is nearly identical to the Pronto model above, but the wind knob is similar to the Infra v.1 and some of the Infra v.2, and the extinction meter goes up to seven, not eight like the later v.3 Infras and is also in the opposite order.

 Exposure table for the Infra extinction meter.
 I have lightened the shutter speeds available on the Prontor shutter, only the later version reached 1/200s.
 It appears the best way to use the extinction meter was to set the shutter speed to 1/50 and close the aperture by one stop for each change in extinction value, counting from f/2.8 and extinction value 6.
 Image source: Paolo Bologna, Flickr.